AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

    Get unscaled control coefficient with respect to a global parameter.

-   :param variableId: must be either a reaction or floating species.

-   :param parameterId: must be either a global parameter, boundary species, or
-                       conserved sum.
+   :param variableId: The id of a dependent variable of the coefficient, for example a
+                    reaction or species concentration.

+   :param parameterId: The id of the independent parameter, for example a kinetic constant
+                     or boundary species

+   :returns: the value of the unscaled control coefficient.

+   :rtype: double

 .. method:: RoadRunner.getEE(reactionId, parameterId, steadyState=True)
    :module: RoadRunner